romana/romana.github.io/how/moredetails.md

 *VCP Route Advertisement*

 For network advertisement in EC2, Romana will update the VCP route table directly via the API in a manner similar to kubnet's EC2 cloud provider function.
-This lets applications use native VPC networking, avoid an overlay and deliver the highest performance VPCs can provide.
+This lets applications use native VPC networking, avoid an overlay and deliver the highest network performance VPCs can provide.

-In addition, unlike kubnet, since Romana aggregates routes, when you want to build a large cluster you do not need to worry about running out of VPC routes.
+In addition, unlike kubnet, Romana requires only one route between subnets, so when you want to build a large cluster you do not need to worry about running out of VPC routes.
 Romana will configure Kubernetes nodes to forward traffic to other nodes, effectively turning them into routers.

 Romana performs healthcheck on VPC routes and configures a failover route on instance failure.
 This now allows users to build HA clusters across availability zones that use native VPC networking.